paritytech/substrate/utils/frame/benchmarking-cli/src/overhead/README.md

 Each time an extrinsic or a block is executed, a fixed weight is charged as "execution overhead".
 This is necessary since the weight that is calculated by the pallet benchmarks does not include this overhead.
-The exact overhead to can vary per Substrate chain and needs to be calculated per chain.
+The exact overhead can vary per Substrate chain and needs to be calculated per chain.
 This command calculates the exact values of these overhead weights for any Substrate chain that supports it.

 ## How does it work?